Anatoly Rubin: Interrogation, investigation and trial

 The KGB was closing in, and he was arrested.
 He refused to incriminate those who shared in his Jewish activities, and he managed to dispose of secret information that was on his person.
 At interrogation it became apparent that the KGB had amassed detailed and accurate information on him and on his friends and relatives.
 After his trial, one of his relatives told him that a listening device had been hidden in the attic above his apartment.
 Evidence obtained by bugging and photographing was not admissible in a court of law, and he believed that this legality would be observed.
 Yet, the greater part of the charges brought against him were based precisely on this "inadmissible evidence".
 Despite the various 'methods' of interrogation employed against him, Rubin did not reveal information.

-The official list of the charges was treason, attempted assassination of a senior party leader and government minister (in this case, the Soviet premier, Nikita Khrushchev), anti-Soviet propaganda, dissemination of Zionist literature, ties with the Israeli embassy and the inflaming nationalist passions.
+The official list of the charges was treason, attempted assassination of a senior party leader and government minister (in this case, the Soviet premier, Nikita Khrushchev), anti-Soviet propaganda, dissemination of Zionist literature, ties with the Israeli embassy and the inflaming of nationalist passions.
 Two weeks into his interrogation a new investigator arrived whose assignment was to persuade Rubin to denounce Israeli embassy staff for conducting subversive activities under the guise of diplomatic activity.
 Rubin refused and no further attempt was ever made to recruit him.

 Two others had been arrested along with Rubin.
 One was the wrestling champion of the Minsk republic, to whom Jewish refugees from Minsk had given Israeli literature, along with a sealed package to take back to Rubin.
 The wrestler did as he was asked, without checking to see what he was carrying.
 Both Rubin and the wrestler told this to the interrogators, even though they had not coordinated their testimony.
 Rubin's second co-accused was a doctor, the son of a veteran communist with long years of underground activity to his credit, including interest in Zionism.
 Rubin had viewed him as a potential ally and gave him material which the doctor distributed.
 Once arrested, he broke immediately, writing a letter of confession and penitence, and placed all the blame on Rubin.
 Rubin accepted all responsibility for acts which had been proved against the doctor.
 He explained that he adopted this course of action, because in his eyes the issue was not his own actions but his conviction that all three of the accused were perceived to be representatives of Zionist Jewry.
 For this reason, he declared it was important to him that he retain his dignity, proving once and for all that Jews were people of steadfast principle, and neither cowards nor traitors.